-It is difficult to talk with beneficiaries, some of whom I am meeting for the first time, after they suffered such a terrible loss.
-I can do my small part by making sure that my client’s beneficiary designations are in order.
-And when the time comes, I can help the beneficiaries through their maze of options.
+It is difficult to talk with beneficiaries, some of whom I meet for the first time after they suffer such a terrible loss.
+I can do my small part by making sure that my client’s beneficiary designations are in order, and when the time comes, I can help the beneficiaries through their maze of options.

-Spouse as Beneficiary
+Spouse as Sole Beneficiary

 To avoid paying the 10% penalty on withdrawals, spouses under the age of 59½ who need access to the IRA should consider remaining a beneficiary, as any withdrawals made by beneficiaries are exempt from the penalty.
 If it makes sense to become the owner in the future, they can always do so at a later date.

 Spouses are the only beneficiaries who can become owners.
 They can move the inherited IRA into their own IRA, 401(k), or 403(b).
-Just remember: if a spouse becomes the owner, then that person’s age becomes the yardstick that determines whether a withdrawal is subject to the 10% penalty.
+Just remember: If a spouse becomes the owner, then that person’s age becomes the yardstick that determines whether a withdrawal is subject to the 10% penalty.
 The age also determines when distributions are required to take effect.
 This could benefit a younger spouse who wants to put off distributions for as long as possible.

-One big caveat: the option for a spouse to become the owner is allowed only if the spouse was the sole beneficiary.
+One big caveat: The option for a spouse to become the owner is allowed only if the spouse was the sole beneficiary.

 These are the opinions of Financial Advisor Tim Hayes and not necessarily those of Cambridge Investment Research.
-They are for informational purposes only, and should not be construed or acted upon as individualized investment advice.
+They are for informational purposes only and should not be construed or acted upon as individualized investment advice.
 Content provided via links to third party sites should not be considered an endorsement of content, which we cannot verify completeness or accuracy of.